chandu1920698/project-calendarApp/README.md

 # Calendar App Documentation

 #### Overview
-This is a Calendar App built using the Lightinig Web Component frame work.
+This is a Calendar App built using the Lightning Web Component framework.
 You can use this simple app to manage events of a record on which this app is placed.
 Inspired from the existing salesforce calendar app and Webex features.

 ---

 #### Why Use This Component?

-The components address the limitations of the existing Salesforce calendar app of being put on a record page and veiwing all the scheduled events in a calendar view.
+The components address the limitations of the existing Salesforce calendar app of being put on a record page and viewing all the scheduled events in a calendar view.

 ---

 #### Techstack Used:
-1. Lightning Web Component (LWC) frame work.
+1. Lightning Web Component (LWC) framework.
 2. Apex Programming Language.
 3. Salesforce Object Query Language (SOQL)
 4. Salesforce Platform Events